olamva/Y/backend/README.md

 - **getPostsByIds**: Retrieves multiple posts based on an array of IDs.
 - **getComment**: Retrieves a single comment by its ID.
 - **getCommentsByIds**: Retrieves multiple comments based on an array of IDs.
+- **getParent**: Retrieves the parent post or comment of a comment.

 ### Mutation Resolvers